ExceLint/ExceLint-addin/README.md

 ## Installation

-Exce-Lint works as an add-in for all modern versions of Excel, including Mac, Windows, and online.
+ExceLint works as an add-in for all modern versions of Excel, including Mac, Windows, and online.
 You need to install the file `manifest.xml` following the appropriate instructions for each platform:

 * Windows: https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins